DoctorDolorem/hex-conversions/README.md

 # hex-conversions
- Converting HEX to IPv4, MAC, UUID
+ Converting HEX to IPv4, MAC, UUID formats.

+## USAGE
+Hexadecimal inputs must be supplied as an array of integers